Skip to content

 Guarantors

 Most landlords and agents will ask for a guarantor.
 This is someone who can guarantee that your rent will be paid and will accept liability of any costs if you do not pay them.
-Guarantors are usually your parents, a family member, guardian or friend.
+Guarantors are usually your parents, a family member, guardian or friend and must be shown all terms and be in writing.
+Note that they are usually liable for any breaches of your tenancy agreement so choose carefully.

 You can find more information here.